leohermet1/Robot_Portrait/README.md

   - 10000 pictures from the celebA dataset https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
   - 50 epochs

-*For your information it took 2hours to compute on a casual laptop (2022).*
+*For your information it took 2 hours to compute on a casual laptop (2022).*

 You can modify the auto_encoder.py file in order to use another data set (line 35) or modify the number of epochs (line 129).
 Then you can retrain the model by running :